rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 secondary school, and will benefit immensely from time with their friends and teachers to ensure they are ready.

+The 2 year groups in mainstream secondary schools have been prioritised because they are preparing for key examinations next year, and are most at risk of falling behind due to time out of school.
+From 15 June, we are asking secondary schools to offer some face-to-face support to year 10 and year 12 pupils (and equivalent) to supplement their remote education.
+Schools should plan on the basis of having a quarter of the year 10 and year 12 cohort (for schools with sixth forms) in school at any one time.

+### [4.2 ]{.number} How should schools prioritise the return of priority children and respective eligible year groups?

-From 1 June, as more children return to schools, we appreciate that each setting’s circumstances will be slightly different.
+From 1 June, as more children return to primary schools, we appreciate that each setting’s circumstances will be slightly different.
+We acknowledged that some schools may not be able to open for more children immediately, and are committed to continuing to work with the sector to ensure any schools experiencing difficulties are able to open as soon as possible.
 Any setting that cannot achieve the small groups recommended as part of the [protective measures guidance](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings){.govuk-link}
 should discuss options with their local authority or trust.
 If necessary, settings have the flexibility to focus first on continuing to